How to write a product description that ranks high and boosts sales in 7 steps

 customer_language_comparison

-As you can see, even though it is the exact same dress, the way each e-commerce names it is different.
-Keep this example in mind before writing your product descriptions: are your potential customers looking for a “floral print maxi shirt dress” or “one-piece frock for ladies”?
+As you can see, even though it is the exact same dress, the way it’s named is different.
+Keep in mind whether or not your potential customers are looking for a “floral print maxi shirt dress” or “one-piece frock for ladies”?

-Until your potential buyers get to the point where they’re seriously comparing product specs, they won’t be excited by a laundry list of the item’s physical properties and factual details.
+Until your potential buyers are seriously comparing product specs, they won’t be excited by physical properties and factual details.

 For example, if you’re selling a purely decorative autumnal wreath, your shopper won’t be inspired by the dimensions of the plastic leaves and pumpkins.
-But they’ll be eager to buy after reading about how the decor can welcome guests and invite the warmth and bounty of the season into their home, which is what they want to accomplish in the first place.
+But they’ll be eager to buy after reading about how the décor can welcome guests and invite the warmth and bounty of the season into their home.

 focus_on_targert_needs_product_descriptionSource